 What is hyperhidrosis?
 What are the types?

-Hyperhidrosis is a condition characterized by excessive sweating.
+Hyperhidrosis is a condition characterised by excessive sweating.
 Sweating, also called perspiration, is a skin function that helps to maintain body temperature constant.
 However, uncontrolled unpredictable excessive sweating , i.e. hyperhidrosis, can adversely affect social and professional relationships.

 People with hyperhidrosis have overactive sweat glands.
 Their uncontrolled sweating can become problematic, from an emotional as well as physical viewpoint, and interfere with their everyday life as the condition develops.
 Hence, many people with hyperhidrosis want to avoid situations that involve physical contact, e.g. greeting somebody with a handshake.
 Similarly, they tend to restrict their arm movements and adopt rigid postures to hide sweating in their armpits.
 Among the habits that people with this condition develop, a common one is changing clothes several times a day.